 |Fiscal Management in Health Care Organizations (CMAN 533)||3|

 |Required Courses for the Loyola Dietetic Internship||Semester Hours|

-In addition to the above coursework, students are required to complete a comprehensive exam in accordance with policies of the Graduate Program Council of the School of Nursing.
-Students may complete the requirements of the Dietetic Internship and take the Registration Exam for Dietitians before completing the remainder of the M.S. in Dietetics curriculum.
+In addition to the above coursework, students are required to complete a comprehensive exam in accordance with policies of the Master of Science program.